 If it’s worth doing, it’s worth doing right—and other shit old people say

-Most of the English in K-pop songs isn’t as bad as the two examples I’ve provided here.
+Most English K-pop lyrics aren’t as bad as the two examples of poor Korean lyrics I’ve provided here.
 But these examples do a decent job of demonstrating my point.
-If you’re a native Korean speaker, these Korean lyrics likely jump out to you as ‘awkward.’
-And that’s exactly how poorly-written English lyrics jump out at me in Korean songs.
+If you’re a native Korean speaker, these Korean lyrics likely jump out to you as “awkward.”
+And that’s precisely how poorly-written English K-pop lyrics jump out at me and other native English speakers.

-In both cases, consulting a native English speaker or Korean speaker would’ve gone a long way to making the lyrics much more natural.
+In both cases, consulting a native speaker would’ve gone a long way to making the lyrics much more natural.
 Again, I’m not suggesting that song lyrics need to follow strict grammar rules 100% of the time.
 The first Korean example was pretty much grammatically accurate.
 But the word choices were definitely awkward.

-Rick Beato, a YouTube personality and music professional, commented on ‘Butter’ back in May:
+Rick Beato, a YouTube personality and music professional, commented on “Butter” in May:

 Really high production value…Wow!
 Listen to that!…Listen to that vocal stack.
 Oh!
 Autotuned, everything.
 But so perfect.
 Just perfectly done.
 The low end is huge…Straight pop music, but execution is perfect.